 Learn how to care for a jade plant inside, outdoors, and over the winter!

-Jade plants originated in the deserts of South Africa and Mozambique but arrived in Europe and America about a hundred years ago.
+The jade plant (aka Crassula ovata) is native to the deserts of South Africa and Mozambique but arrived in Europe and America about a hundred years ago.
 When caring for your jade plant, remember where they come from: strong sunlight, sandy slopes, open fields, and arid conditions.
 They are hardy, durable houseplants, but they still need some TLC every now and then.

-Jade plants grow to be about 6 to 18 inches, but this could take a while since they only grow about 2 inches per year.
+Jade plants grow to be about 6 to 18 inches depending on the conditions, but this could take a while since they only grow about 2 inches per year.
 But check out my mom’s monster jade above—it definitely grew more than 2 inches this summer!

 South Africa averages a whopping 1,000 hours of sunlight every year, so it’s safe to say that jade plants LOVE the sun.
 Mature jade plants thrive in 4-6 hours of sunlight every day, so it’s best if you keep them in a bright, south-facing window.
 A red border around the leaves is a sign you’re giving it a good amount of bright light.